-Hospital Central Services Association, Tax Parcels 122104-9041 and 122104-9042 facility located at 1600 M Street Northwest in Auburn was purchased from the developer for \$25,565,665 (\$177 per square foot of gross building area) November 1, 2013.
+Hospital Central Services Association, Tax Parcels 122104-9041 and 122104-9042

+The newly constructed, build-to-suit Hospital Central Services Association industrial laundry facility located at 1600 M Street Northwest in Auburn was purchased from the developer for \$25,565,665 (\$177 per square foot of gross building area) November 1, 2013.
 The development of the 144,357 state-of-the-art facility enabled a consortium of local non-profit hospitals to minimize costs associated laundry operations.
-The project was geared to make this facility one of the most cost-effective operations in the U.S. and was intended to replace the existing facility on Seattle's First Hill.
+The project was geared to make this facility one of the most cost-effective operations in the U.S, and was intended to replace the existing facility on Seattle's First Hill.